jbkunst/klassets/README.md

 <img src="man/figures/README-unnamed-chunk-5-1.png" width="90%" style="display: block; margin: auto;" />

-You can fit differents models and see how the predictions are made.
+You can fit different models and see how the predictions are made.

 ``` r
 plot(fit_logistic_regression(df, order = 4)) +